 Satisfies the cultural diversity requirement.

-Counts toward the Asian Studies interdisciplinary minor, the International Studies interdisciplinary minor (Middle East sections), and Communication Studies interdisciplinary minor.
+Counts toward the Asian Studies interdisciplinary minor, the Middle East Studies interdisciplinary minor, the International Studies interdisciplinary minor (Middle East sections), and Communication Studies interdisciplinary minor.

 Satisfies the Literary Studies, Creative Writing and Rhetoric distribution requirements.